trueos/pcbsd/docs/advanced.rst

 Once the server installation is complete, the system will boot into a command prompt where you can enter the username and password that was created.

+.. index:: install
+.. _Using the System Utilities Menu:

 Using the System Utilities Menu
 -------------------------------